 The Pearl Basin's drainage area covers about 7,800 square miles (Storm 2005) and lies within two states, Mississippi and Louisiana.
 Land use within the basin is predominately agriculture, including industrial timberland.
-Urbanization is steadily increasing as residents from the metropolitan area of New Orleans continue to immigrate into St. Tammany and Washington Parishes.
+Urbanization is steadily increasing as residents from the metropolitan area of New Orleans continue to immigrate into St. Tammany and Washington Parishes distinct channels west of Picayune, Mississippi where the main stream is known as the West Pearl River.
+The East Pearl River is formed by a confluence of Hobolochitto Creek and Farrs Slough, and forms the boundary between Mississippi and Louisiana.
+The East Pearl River drains into Lake Borgne and eventually into the Mississippi Sound.